 Unlike Montana or Wyoming where you can purchase preference points later in the summer, in Colorado you must buy points as a part of the spring application process.
 This year, that application deadline is April 6.
 So don’t skip another year.
 Even if you’re planning on hunting OTC this year – or not hunt in Colorado at all – at least apply for a point.
 You can always figure out where to burn those points later.

 You can find draw odds, harvest stats and other information is the Colorado Parks and Wildlife Statistics Page.
 You can see what your options are at any point level.
+And again - while you can find information on the CPW website, you can't beat the research tools available from GoHunt.
 With a list of potential units at your desired point level, you can then use tools like OnX Hunt and Google Earth to see the available public land, terrain and habitat in that unit.

 To get started on your application in Colorado, you can click here.